alessandroarmando/alessandroarmando.github.io/hands-on-ssh.md

 ---
 layout: page
-title: "Hands-on Session on SSH"
+title: "How to establis an SSH connection"
 ---

 ## Establishing a SSH connection with a host